Shadowing a CRNA

 Happy shadowing, and cheers to your journey!

-Check out the virtual shadowing experience inside CRNA School Prep Academy here!
+Check out the virtual shadowing experience and all of the other opportunities included inside CRNA School Prep Academy here!